Saucony Endorphin Speed 2 Review Analysis (2022)

 The only potential downside is the suboptimal grip on slippery roads.

-All in all, we recommend it if you’re looking for a responsive and durable shoe with a classic yet smooth ride that can handle both daily workouts and races.
+We recommend it if you’re looking for a responsive and durable shoe with a classic yet smooth ride that can handle daily workouts and races.

 Read our full review of the Saucony Endorphin Speed 2 for more information.